-Real stupidity beats Artificial Intelligence every time.
+Real Stupidity beats Artificial Intelligence every time.

 – Terry Pratchett